microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ## Prerequisite Knowledge for the Azure Health Data Services Workshop

 Familiarity with these concepts will be necessary for completing the challenges in this workshop.
-If you are unfamiliar with any of these topics, review the [More Resources section](#more-resources).
+If you feel uncertain about any of the topics below, please review the [More Resources section](#more-resources).
 Time spent upfront building some basic knowledge about the technologies used in this workshop will help you gain *actionable experience* in preparation for the real-world scenarios you will face.

 + A solid foundation in **Azure fundamentals** and basic knowledge of **Azure Active Directory**.
 + Familiarity with **FHIR®** and the solutions it provides versus legacy health data formats.